 Management maintains a comprehensive system of internal control to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 The system of internal control provides for appropriate division of responsibility and is documented by written policies and procedures that are communicated to employees.
 Those policies and procedures: 1) pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and disposition of the assets of the Company, 2) provide reasonable assurance that receipts and expenditures of the Company are being made only in accordance with authorizations of management and directors, 3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the Company's assets that could have a material effect on the financial statements.
-Management recognizes that that there are inherent limitations over internal controls and financial reporting may not prevent or detect misstatements.
+Management recognizes that there are inherent limitations in the effectiveness of any internal control system, including the possibility of human error and the circumvention or overriding of internal controls.
+Accordingly, even effective internal control over financial reporting can provide only reasonable assurance with respect to financial statement preparation.
 Changes in conditions will also impact the internal control effectiveness over time.
 Eagle Financial Services, Inc. and subsidiaries maintains an internal auditing program, under the supervision of the Audit Committee of the Board of Directors, which independently assesses the effectiveness of the system of internal control and recommends possible improvements.

-Under the supervision and with the participation of the Company's management, including its Chief Executive Officer and Chief Financial Officer, the Company has evaluated the effectiveness of its internal control over financial reporting as of December 31, 2011, using the Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based upon this evaluation, the Chief Executive Officer and the Chief Financial Officer have concluded as of December 31, 2011, the Company's internal control over financial reporting is adequate and effective and meets the criteria of the Internal Control - Integrated Framework.
+Under the supervision and with the participation of the Company's management, including its Chief Executive Officer and Chief Financial Officer, the Company has evaluated the effectiveness of its internal control over financial reporting as of December 31, 2012, using the Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based upon this evaluation, the Chief Executive Officer and the Chief Financial Officer have concluded as of December 31, 2012, the Company's internal control over financial reporting is adequate and effective and meets the criteria of the Internal Control - Integrated Framework.

 Management's assessment did not determine any material weaknesses within the Company's internal control structure.
-There were no changes in the Company's internal control over financial reporting during the Company's quarter ended December 31, 2011 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There were no changes in the Company's internal control over financial reporting during the Company's quarter ended December 31, 2012 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.